thu-coai/cotk/models/hred-tensorflow/Readme.md

 ```
 perplexity:     74.407300
 bleu:   0.089069
 post:   anyone knows why my stock oneiric exports env var <unk> I mean what is that used for?
-I know of $USER but not <unk> .
-My precise install doesn't export USERNAME <eos>
+I know of USER but not <unk> .
+My precise install doesnt export USERNAME <eos>
-resp:   looks like it used to be exported by <unk> but the line had the comment <unk> <unk> Is this <unk> so I guess it isn't surprising it is gone <eos>
+resp:   looks like it used to be exported by <unk> but the line had the comment <unk> <unk> Is this <unk> so I guess it isnt surprising it is gone <eos>
 gen:    you <eos>
-post:   looks like it used to be exported by <unk> but the line had the comment <unk> <unk> Is this <unk> so I guess it isn't surprising it is gone <eos>
+post:   looks like it used to be exported by <unk> but the line had the comment <unk> <unk> Is this <unk> so I guess it isnt surprising it is gone <eos>
 resp:   thanks!
 How the heck did you figure that out? <eos>
 gen:    I have no idea what that is <eos>
 post:   thanks!
 How the heck did you figure that out? <eos>